zrafa/esp8266_atmega328p/README.md

 # esp8266_atmega328p

-C example for controlling esp8266 via AT commands using arduino atmega328p avr - stable connection
+C example for controlling esp8266 via AT commands using arduino atmega328p avr - IOT stable connection

 This repo aims to provide a stable wifi web server tiny C example code (simple IOT: internet of things), using an Arduino UNO (or similar)